-Sharon Youth Baseball and Softball Association (SYBSA) Response and Safety FAQ
+Sharon Youth Baseball and Softball Association (SYBSA) COVID-19 FAQ

 Q: Will dugouts be used?